-Giam is an experienced senior leader, having spent three terms as CEO of Deloitte Australia, then Global CEO of the engineering consulting firm Aurecon.
+Giam is an experienced senior leader, having spent 12 years as CEO of Deloitte Australia, then 4 years as Global CEO of the engineering consulting firm Aurecon.
 He has a proven record of growing organisations, both organically and through M & A. Giam is widely recognised for his leadership in the areas of innovation, culture change, and both digital and business model disruption.

-As an accomplished global executive, Giam believes he is able to add value in supporting leaders of complex companies that are challenged with their growth strategies or are facing issues around changing existing business models.
+As an accomplished global executive, Giam believes he can add value in supporting leaders of complex companies that are challenged with their growth strategies or are facing issues around changing existing business models.
 His own leadership experiences have built his deep understanding of how to lead strategically and identify effective routes to ensure that desired outcomes are achieved.
-He is passionate about equality in all its forms, and has been recognised through a number of industry awards for diversity and inclusion.
+He is passionate about equality in all its forms and has been recognised through a number of industry awards for diversity and inclusion.

 Giam was CEO of Aurecon between 2015 and 2019, during which time it was named Large Firm of the Year in 2017 by Consult Australia and, in the same year, was ranked #5 in the Australian Financial Review’s Most Innovative Companies.
-Aurecon operates in 10 countries with a team of over 5,500 engineers and revenues in excess of $1 billion.
+Aurecon operates in 10 countries with a team of over 6 500 engineers and revenues more than $1 billion.
 From 1 January 2021, Giam was appointed Chairman of Aurecon.

 Giam is a strong advocate of continuous learning and, over the years, has invested considerable amounts of his time on his own personal development through many courses at a range of international business schools.